mutzy/Tech-Interview/README.md

 Fork ,Clone, Create a branch with your name and push your code to your branch.
 **Do not push on the master branch**.

-This interview task is due on Monday, 26th April 2021 at 10am. east african time.
+This interview task is due on Thursday, 6th May 2021 at 10am. east african time.